Natalie-Pluto/MBMS/README.md

 ```
 Logging in as customer...
-Welcome Lappland!
+Welcome Andy!

 ======================================================
-Enter 1 for "Filter Movies"   2 for "Book Tickets"
+Enter 1 for "Now Showing"   Enter 2 for "Filter"
+Enter 3 for "Booking"
+Enter movie name for more details
+Enter 5 for "Log out"
 ======================================================

 <<Upcoming Movies!>>
+Sooryavanshi [PG] 2021-11-05
+Black Box [M] 2021-11-05
 ```
-* If logged in as a staff:
+* If logged in as a staff: (Not implemented correctly at this stage.)
 ```
 Logging in as staff...
+Welcome Pluto!
+Note: To quit, Enter "-Exit-"
+1.Modify Movie 2.Add/Remove Gift Card 3.Generate Upcoming Movie Report
+Enter the number to operate:
+Staff operations exits.
 ```

-* If logged in as a manager:
+* If logged in as a manager: (Not implemented correctly at this stage.)
 ```
 Logging in as manager...
+Welcome Nat!
+Note: To quit, Enter "-Exit-"
+1.Modify Movie 2.Add/Remove Gift Card 3.Generate Upcoming Movie Report
+Enter the number to operate:
+Staff operations exits.
 ```

-Note: The user's interface for staff is not implemented at this stage.
+Note: The user's interface will be fully implemented in next sprint.

 - ### **Sign up**